Embird Embroidery Software

 Freestanding Lace - Circle drawn with vector curves and nodes

-Circle drawn with vector curves and nodes
+Circle defined by vector curves and nodes

 Freestanding Lace - Overlapping circles